 It's crazy how deeply emotionally trained everyone is to tap on those little numbers.
 By sticking this imagery out of context, Deconditioning Stickers are meant to undermine that training, or at least divert its energy for your amusement.

 Initially created for my final project at SFPC, I went on to develop the second iteration seen here.
-About 1,000 sticker sheets were distributed in NYC and around the world.
+Sticker sheets were distributed in NYC and mailed to participants around the world.

 Your World of Text is a website presenting an infinite text wall where people can write and overwrite each other in real time.
 You navigate by scrolling, and the available space extends infinitely in every direction.
 Private worlds can also be created.
 Launched in 2009, Your World of Text been taught in new media curricula and remains one of the most popular web-art projects, with over 100,000 visitors per month.